Majestic-dev/Tester69/README.md

 # TODO
 - [x] Add more miscellaneous stuff.
-- [ ] Add more commands for the economy.
+- [x] Add more commands for the economy.
+- [ ] Migrate from json to a binary database.s